rap/thoughtful-slurp/README.md

 # Thoughtful Slurp
 ![Thoughtful Slurp logo](https://i.imgur.com/x568fbD.png)

 A personal pan front-end boilerplate/generator/working environment, based around Gulp 4, Sass, HTML5 Boilerplate, and minimal JS tooling.

+Wondering whether you should be interested?
+Well, let's see:

+- Are you trying to proof-of-concept some CSS effect, SVG animation, JS library implementation, et al, and are desperate to fast-forward to the project phase where you're _actually working on it_ instead of debugging the mystery eight-second pause in your `gulp compress` toolchain?
-When you absolutely, positively, do not need anything as formally-scaffolded as a React/Webpack/Docker project.
+- Do you work mobile-first and responsively, but absolutely, positively, do **NOT** need anything as formally-scaffolded as a React/Webpack/Docker project?

-"How quickly can I stop thinking about everything that isn't working on the front-end thing I had an idea for" is the specific question that this repository aims to answer.
+- Is your front-end work more about fulfilling specific, and maybe not completely digitally-rooted, design intent, _much_ more than it is musing, "Hmm, I suppose my application will need an interface"?
+- Do you have four weekdays to crank out a microsite from a flat JPG left behind by a designer now mid-flight to Bali, and the **last** thing you want to think about right now is "sensible `viewport meta` defaults"?

+If so, then hello!!!!!!
+Please read on!!!!!!

 ---